 Awards students must apply for:

 MPNL Award for Black Emerging Fundraising Professionals: In partnership with Carleton, the Black Canadian Fundraisers’ Collective offers this award to Black students in the MPNL program.
 It’s awarded in the fall term, and a call for applications is sent out to all new and current students.
 Details are available in this downloadable pdf.
-Also, please visit PANL Perspectives for stories from past award recipients (as well as stories from past donors and info about how people can donate to this award).
+Also, please visit PANL Perspectives for stories from past award recipients and donors, as well as info about how people can donate to this award.

 Simone Joyaux Memorial Award: Established by Dr. Sharilyn Hale in honour of Simone Joyaux, who had a passion for advanced learning, social justice and governance issues in the nonprofit sector, this award is for outstanding graduate students who register for part-time studies in the MPNL program and who demonstrate volunteer leadership as critical thinkers, change-makers and bridge-builders.
 It’s awarded in the fall term.
 A call for applications is sent to all students before then.
 Click here for more information from PANL Perspectives or to learn about how to donate to the award.

 Jackson Family Scholarship in Community Engagement: Ted Jackson and Magda Seydegart founded this scholarship for individuals who demonstrate a strong potential for leadership and innovation in community engagement on high-priority issues to nonprofits, government and businesses.
 A call for applications to conduct a project with a community partner is sent to all MPNL students in the summer, and the award is announced in the fall term.
 Please see PANL Perspectives for details or click here to donate to the award.